Why Your Next Computer Won't Exist: How VR and AR will Reshape Industries

 - The paradigm shift: from human ‘computers’ to the iPhone X: why data interfaces matter

 - New data needs new interfaces: interacting with AI and IoT, big data, civics, and utilities

 - Content wars: a race to the third dimension: advertising, communication, the arts

 - Amplifying creativity: the future of robots, design, and manufacturing

 - The future of telepresence: remote work, project management, consulting

 - Learning to type in VR: master spatial computing principles

 Samuel is a Senior Experience Designer at Phoria, an immersive technology studio based in Melbourne.
 Most recently they partnered with Netflix and Our Planet to create an immersive companion experience to the Our Planet series, putting people inside the story to heighten its impact and connection.
 With partners like Telstra, Google, City of Melbourne and WWF, Phoria has helped define storytelling using spatial computing.
-Phoria brings characters, data and digital art into people’s worlds using VR, AR and MR, and have had their work demoed at Google I/O. Prior to this, Samuel worked with a haptics manufacturer in America, creating experiences demonstrating virtual tactile feedback and gesture control in VR.
-In his spare time, he works on a digging simulator and a sci-fi space opera.
-Follow him on twitter at @samueltates for regular updates.
+Phoria brings characters, data and digital art into people’s worlds using VR, AR and MR, and have had their work demoed at Google I/O.

 Dates and fees